Introduction

 \]

-), sparse operators and sparse superoperators can be constructed, as we can represent the system as a wavefunction.
-For systems with noise (SpinLindbladNoiseSystem
+), sparse operators and sparse superoperators can be constructed, as we can represent the operator as a wavefunction.
+For operators with noise (QubitLindbladNoiseOperator

 ), however, we can only represent them as density matrices and can therefore only construct sparse superoperators.